britzl/monarch/README.md

 ## Screen focus gain/loss
-Monarch will send focus gain and focus loss messages if a Focus Url was provided when the screen was created.
+Monarch will send focus gain and focus loss messages if a `Focus Url` (proxy) or `Focus Id` (collectionfactory) was provided when the screen was created.
 The focus gained message will contain the id of the previous screen and the focus loss message will contain the id of the next screen.
 Example:

 	local monarch = require "monarch.monarch"